IOTechSystems/xrt-examples/DeviceServices/opc-ua/event-registration/README.md

 > **Note** Xrt must be run from this context as the configuration files use relative pathnames

-### Alarm
+### Event Registration to monitor an Alarm

 Alarm is a type of an event in OPC UA with a state condition.

-## Configure Alarm for a resource
+## Configure a resource for event monitoring

-The below command will register the monitoring of events on a resource.
+The below command will enable to monitor an event on a resource.
+Please note, the configured resource should be in the profile with the `nodeAttribute` set as event.

 ```bash
 ../commands/event_register.sh